 - Second Priority Deadline: December 1

 The Scholarship Committee will meet during the following weeks to review applications:

 Students will NOT be notified after a meeting has occurred if they do not receive a scholarship.
 Any applicants that do not receive a scholarship will be given consideration in the next meeting.

-The Presidential Scholarship, Kingdom Scholars Scholarship and the Engaging Hope Scholarship have separate applications that must be completed.
-All documentation must be submitted by March 1, 2020.
-Students who are selected will be notified by March 30, 2020 that they have been selected for the interview portion of the application (Engaging Hope excluded).
+The Kingdom Scholarship and the Engaging Hope Scholarship have separate applications that must be completed.
+All documentation must be submitted by March 1.
+Students who are selected will be notified by March 30 that they have been selected for the interview portion of the application (Engaging Hope excluded).

 If you have been told by your Admission Counselor to apply or feel that you meet the criteria, please complete the application below.

 Kingdom Scholarship Application